TheeNate/OnChainHelper/replit.md

 - **FastAPI**: Chosen as the web framework for its automatic API documentation, type hints support, and high performance.
 FastAPI provides built-in request/response validation and OpenAPI schema generation.

 ## API Design
-- **RESTful endpoints**: The application follows REST principles with clear endpoint naming (`/healthz` for health checks, `/tool/get_confluence` for data retrieval).
+- **Secure proxy architecture**: The application acts as a secure intermediary between clients and the ResearchBitcoin API
+- **Primary endpoint**: `/tool/get_metrics` - Accepts endpoint_path and query parameters, forwards to upstream API with injected authentication
+- **RESTful design**: Health checks at `/healthz` and `/status`, main proxy functionality at `/tool/get_metrics`
-- **JSON responses**: All endpoints return structured JSON responses with consistent formatting including status indicators and data payloads.
+- **JSON responses**: All endpoints return structured JSON with consistent `ok` status indicators and error handling
-- **Type hints**: Uses Python type hints for better code documentation and IDE support.
+- **Type validation**: Uses Pydantic models for request validation and type safety

 ## Cross-Origin Resource Sharing (CORS)
-- **Permissive CORS policy**: Currently configured to allow all origins, methods, and headers, making it suitable for development environments but requiring tightening for production use.
+- **Restrictive CORS policy**: Configured to allow specific origins including ChatGPT domains, localhost for testing, and Replit domains for development.
+- **Production security**: CORS is properly configured for production use with trusted origins only.

+## Security Features
+- **Rate limiting**: 30 requests per minute per IP address to prevent abuse
+- **Path validation**: Strict validation of endpoint paths to prevent path traversal attacks and ensure only valid ResearchBitcoin API paths are accessed
+- **Token security**: API tokens are read from environment variables and never accepted from clients or logged in responses
+- **Input sanitization**: All input parameters are validated using Pydantic models with proper type checking

-## Data Structure
+## Data Flow
-- **Mock data approach**: The application returns hardcoded financial data rather than connecting to live data sources, suggesting this is either a development/testing setup or a prototype.
-- **Structured financial metrics**: Returns organized data with scores, components, and state indicators (neutral, bullish) for various financial indicators.
+- **Real-time data**: The application forwards requests to the live ResearchBitcoin API and returns authentic Bitcoin metrics
+- **Secure proxy pattern**: Clients make requests to the proxy, which adds authentication and forwards to the upstream API
+- **Error handling**: Comprehensive error handling for upstream API failures, timeouts, and invalid responses

 ## Error Handling and Monitoring
 - **Health check endpoint**: Provides a simple health monitoring capability for deployment and orchestration systems.